 This is a big question and a source of much confusion and debate.

-Studies have shown the following as possible health benefits of consuming an organic diet:
+Studies have shown these effects as possible health benefits of following an organic diet:

 - Reduction in overweight and obesity